Ramblin' Wreck: Modern role of the Wreck

 The Ramblin' Wreck has led the Yellow Jacket football team onto Grant Field almost 300 games.
 It also makes appearances for other Georgia Tech sports teams: it is often seen before big basketball games at Hank McCamish Pavilion, occasionally parked outside of Russ Chandler Stadium during warm weekend baseball series, and has attended several softball games a year at the new mid-campus stadium.

 A symbol of the institute's academic and collegiate tradition, the old Model A is often dispatched to special events on campus.
 It is always present when new buildings are opened or dedicated.
 On December 5, 2006, the Wreck became the first car to drive across the new Fifth Street Bridge.

 Every spring, the Institute holds a ceremony, known as When the Whistle Blows, to honor students, staff, and faculty who died during the previous year.
 The Georgia Tech Whistle is blown once for each person who died, and once more to salute Georgia Tech alumni and friends who may also have died.
 A procession of the military escort, led by the Ramblin' Wreck, leads up to the ceremony, during which the Wreck is parked next to the speaker's stage.

 During Tech Homecoming, the Ramblin' Wreck has several duties.
 Several days before Homecoming, it acts as a giant gold starter pistol for the Mini 500 tricycle race.
 The Wreck's next task is to lead the racers out of the starting line in the Freshman Cake Race.
 On the day of the Homecoming football game, the Wreck leads the Ramblin' Wreck Parade, then leads the football team onto the field.

 The car is also present at every Freshman Orientation (FASET), Earth Day festival, and other campuswide events.

-A ride in the Wreck serves as a gift to many retiring faculty and staff; a ride onto Grant Field is one of the greatest honors Georgia Tech can bestow.
-Kim King, for example, received this honor on October 2, 2004, during halftime of the Miami game.
+A ride in the Wreck serves as a notable experience for many retiring faculty and staff.
+Kim King received this honor on October 2, 2004, during halftime of the Miami game.